prijindal/time/readme.md

 ### Natural Language Understanding
 - Understanding what user is trying to say
+- Spelling Correction and lowercase but preserving the actual input because it might mean something
+- Finding Alternate meaning(Synonyms, Homophones) of the words
 - Its input will be a sentence with all the words separated by spaces
-- Spelling Correction and lowercase but preserving the actual input because it might mean something
 - Determining how to divide it into words, sentences and paragraphs[](#Making Out a sentence)
 - Calculating its grammar
 - Making out exact meaning of the words and checking if any input doesn't make sense